Dipendra543/petrarch2/README.md

 **StanfordNLP:**

-There was a time where Stanford CoreNLP was incorporated directly into PETRARCH-1, but due to operating system differences that we don't want to deal with, this is no longer the case.
+There was time where Stanford CoreNLP was incorporated directly into PETRARCH-1, but due to operating system differences that we don't want to deal with, this is no longer the case.
 We recommend [this dockerized API](http://github.com/chilland/ccnlp) if you need to incorporate a CoreNLP parse into a script, or the Stanford website has a nice [web app](http://nlp.stanford.edu:8080/corenlp/),